tryphe/trader/README.md

  5. Now that `daemon/keydefs.h` exists, you can build the project from the project's root directory:
  6. Run qmake: `/home/username/localqt/Qt-5.13.0-minimal/bin/qmake`
  7. Build your binaries:
 	- Run `./build-all.sh`.
-This will build all exchange targets and the CLI using.
+This will build all exchange targets and the CLI using `make -j`.
-	- Modify `daemon/build-config.h` with your build preferences and build using `make` or what you like.
+	- Modify `daemon/build-config.h` with your build preferences and build using `make -j` or what you like.

 **Running the daemon**
 1. Daemonize traderd so it stays running: `setsid ./traderd-poloniex`